-Today I have decided it is time to start thorough research and to begin my adventure to find the perfect reusable nappies for my little baby.
-I am excited to learn more about my options and to get ready to make a choice and start using them.
+Today I have decided it is time to continue my research and to begin my adventure to find the perfect reusable nappies for my little baby.
+I am excited to learn more about reusable nappies and to start our modern cloth nappy adventure.

 Are Reusable nappies expensive?